“Audiences differ as much as individuals do.”

 Design thinking encompasses five components that empower us to identify problems and devise solutions:

 Design Thinking for Audience Development

-In the context of audience development, design thinking helps performers understand their target audiences, formulate avenues to attract them, and implement appropriate actions.
+In the context of audience development, design thinking helps performers and arts organizations understand their target audiences, formulate avenues to attract them, and implement appropriate actions.
 Here’s a concise illustration.

 Pinpoint the target audiences that you’d like to connect with.
 They might be people in certain age or ethnic groups, from particular locations, or within ranges of personal income.

 Next, learn about their interests, their arts consumption habits, their leisure time pursuits, and their motivations for and barriers to attending performances.